ccgproject/ccgp_assembly/workflows/preasm/README.md

 ## OmniC

-We follow the instructions that have been set up and orgenized by [Dovetail Genomics](https://omni-c.readthedocs.io/en/latest/index.html).
+We follow the instructions set up and organized by [Dovetail Genomics](https://omni-c.readthedocs.io/en/latest/index.html).